ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ### Legal and Safety
 - Comply with legal obligations and regulatory requirements (including construction industry compliance frameworks)
 - Detect and prevent fraud, security breaches, and misuse
-- Protect the rights and safety of CultureCrunch, our users, and the public
+- Protect the rights and safety of Culture Crunch, our users, and the public
 - Enforce our Terms of Service and resolve disputes

 ---